lowasser/intervaltree/README.md

 intervaltree
 ============

-Java implementation of interval trees, using Range from Guava.
+Java implementation of interval trees (as in http://en.wikipedia.org/wiki/Interval_tree), using Range from Guava.